What to Pack for a Weekend Trip

 At the end of the day, there’s no need to lug a big ‘ol suitcase if you’re only taking a quick trip.
 Not to mention, you’re liable to overpack!
 (Don’t forget to check out these packing tips so you can maximize space and keep your clothing as wrinkle-free as possible.)

-weekend bags, rolling cabin bag, and backpacks are the perfect solution for packing light.
-And by opting for a cross-functional day bag such as our @work Expandable Crossbody, you’ll be able to stay both stylish and organized.
+Weekend bags, rolling duffle bags, and backpacks are the perfect solution for packing light.
+And by opting for a cross-functional day bag like one of our crossbody bags, you’ll be able to stay both stylish and organized.
 (Plus, you’ll avoid weighing down your shoulder with a bulky purse.
 We all know how those have a habit of turning into a black hole any time you search for a specific item.)

 When it comes to what to pack for a weekend trip, always think about the power of layers!